harvesthill/reddit-wiki-archive/steroids/compounds/peptides.md

 - Pre-bed Saturation- 100mcg of each GHRP (except Hexarelin) and GHRH.
 Results in better overall health, recovery and well being.
 This is a solid general anti- aging protocol.

-- Pre-bed &amp; Post Workout Saturation Dose- PWO serves protein metabolism well and increases protein synthesis.
+- Pre-bed & Post Workout Saturation Dose- PWO serves protein metabolism well and increases protein synthesis.
 Twice a day saturation doses has increased recovery, contribution to anabolism, injury healing, better well being and serious anti-aging properties.

 - Pre-bed, PWO, and Morning Saturation Doses- The morning dose, when fasted, engages the release of fatty acids which can be burned off for energy during activity.
 Three saturation doses per day further increases anabolism and decreases catabolism.
 Local growth factors will rise including systemic IGF-1, but within physiological levels, resulting in no enhanced health dangers, no abnormal organ or structural growth.